“I can’t see the Wastelands,” Chantal whispered.

 Maya raised her right hand and touched the tips of her fingers to her forehead.
 She bowed and extended her hand toward Lanre as if giving him her thoughts.
 She felt the familiar buzzing warmth of Lanre’s mental probe, and she opened her mind to him, closing her eyes to keep from going cross-eyed.

-The crushing rush of information was the fastest and easiest way to give Lanre the entire story, but it was disorienting for her to watch the memories flash over her field of vision.
+The crushing rush of information, images, and emotion was the fastest and easiest way to give Lanre the entire story, but it was disorienting for her to watch the memories flash over her field of vision.
 Seconds later the buzzing stopped as Lanre retreated.
-Maya opened her eyes again and began rebuilding her mental walls.
+Panting in the wake of the emotional riptide she’d just relived, Maya opened her eyes again and began rebuilding her mental walls and tried to force her heartbeat and breathing back to normal.

 “Borcon?” he asked.
-There was pain and hope in his expression making it clear he still clung to the belief Kalie was alive and feared he would be proven wrong.
+There was pain and hope in his expression making it clear he still clung to the belief Kalie was alive but feared he might yet be proven wrong.

-“Alright,” he agreed.
+“Alright,” he agreed with the mental equivalent of a sigh.
 “I’ll leave her in your hands then.
 Now, if you don’t mind, I think I’ll go meet my long lost cousin.”

 “Don’t call her by name,” Maya answered as a thought occurred to her.
 “Our ability to talk like this isn’t widely known.
 It may be best to let Aligh introduce you.”